margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for Medieval organ music
 * Grateful for global cultures
 * Grateful for sketches
+* Grateful for the workers in the post office

 ## Interracial Couples ##
 The love between interracial couples is like the white keys and the black keys on the piano coming together in harmony.